-Before doing anything, it’s important to conduct an extensive research.
-This will help you establish a good insight and a sense of structure of what you’ll be doing within the duration of your digital marketing campaign.
+Before doing anything, it’s important to conduct extensive research.
+This will help you establish a good insight and a sense of the structure of what you’ll be doing within the duration of your digital marketing campaign launch.
 Make sure to know the following:

 - Competition.
 Look at what they are successfully doing and those that they do not do.
 Evaluate which practices you can follow, leverage on, or perhaps stray away from.